Back

 N Seoul Tower on top of the hill at sunset

 Many visitors ride the Namsan cable car up Mt.
 Namsan to walk to the tower.
-N Seoul Tower’s height reaches 480 metres above sea level and was built exactly 50 years ago.
-It opened to the public in 1980, after the observatory deck was added.
+N Seoul Tower, built exactly 50 years ago, is 480 metres above sea level and opened to the public in 1980, after the observatory deck was added.

 Today, the N Seoul Tower is divided into three main sections: the N Lobby, N Plaza, and the N Tower.
 You'll find shops, a revolving restaurant and the observatory deck.